What is a microgrid?

 - Help reduce power supply costs by providing an alternative source of power generation and storage

 The Ocracoke Island microgrid, located on North Carolina’s Outer Banks, began operation in February 2017.
-The North Carolina Electric Membership Corporation installed the microgrid in partnership with local cooperative Tideland Electric Membership Corporation, along with support from North Carolina’s electric cooperatives.
+North Carolina’s Electric Cooperatives developed and installed the microgrid in partnership with local cooperative Tideland EMC.

 Source: The Sanford School of Public Policy at Duke University